Kartiksharma1234/Kartik10/README.md

     markdown=True
 )

-print("Type your questions.
-Type 'exit' to quit.") conversation_history = []
+print("Ask about recipes you want to create.
+Type 'exit' to quit.") conversation_history = [] while True:
-while True:
     user_query = input("You: ")